 5. Insider buying and share buybacks

 Lynch loves companies whose boards of directors and executive teams put their money where their mouths are.
-A combination of insider buying and aggressive share buybacks really piqued his interest.
+A combination of insider buying and aggressive share buybacks really pique his interest.

-He would have given a close look to a large company like Covidien
+He would have scrutinized a company like Legg Mason

 "Buying back shares," Lynch writes, "is the simplest, best way a company can reward its investors."
 Bingo.